sofiajenn1fer/personal_todolist/README.md

 ## Customization

 ### 1. **Changing the Background**:
    The app uses a gradient background.
-You can replace it with a background image or change the gradient colors in the CSS file.
-Modify the `body` style in the `index.html` file:
+Modify the `body` style in the `index.html` file to alter the background:

    ```css
    body {